 Depart Guayaquil this morning, arriving home the same day.

 Accompanying each expedition is a diverse team of experts — from naturalists to regional specialists — who will share their knowledge and insights on the wildlife, landscapes, and local culture.
 See one of the members of our extraordinary team below.

-National Geographic Endeavour
+National Geographic Endeavour II National Geographic Islander

 For children under 18, deduct $500 from the adult rate.

 Prices are per person, double occupancy.
-For a single cabin on the Endeavour, add $1,500 in Category 1 and $1,720 in Category 2 in 2014.
-For a single cabin on the Islander, add $3,280 in Category 1 and $3,600 in Category 2 in 2014.
-For a single cabin on the Endeavour in 2015, add $1,570 in Category 1 and $1,740 in Category 2.
-For a single cabin on the Islander in 2015, add $3,380 in Category 1 and $3,800 in Category 2.
+For a single cabin on the Endeavour II in 2017, add $1,990 in Category 2 and $2,190 in Category 3.
+For a single cabin on the Islander in 2017, add $3,660 in Category 1 and $4,150 in Category 2.

 Airfare to/from Guayaquil and airfare between within Ecuador are not included in the expedition cost.
 Charter airfare between Guayaquil and the Galápagos is $520 per adult and $260 per child under age 12.